loum/logga/docs/docs/index.md

 ## Simplest Usage (Console)

-Simply import the logga log handler object into your project.

 !!! note
     Behind the scenes, the `logga` log handler object is instantiated through the module-level function `logging.getLogger(name)`.
-Multiple calls to `getLogger()` with the same name will always return a reference to the same Logger object.
+Multiple calls to `getLogger()` with the same name will always return a reference to the same logger object.

     `name` is defined as the highest level Python calling module.
 For example, in the [Module usage](#module-usage) sample below,